 The Importance of Accreditation for CNA to LPN Online Programs

 When choosing the best school, either online or on campus, one of the most important points to consider is accreditation.
-Accreditation means a school or program has gone through a rigorous evaluation by an independent accrediting body and was found to meet certain standards of education.
+Accreditation means a school or program has gone through a rigorous evaluation by an independent accrediting body and was found to meet certain standards of education quality.
 These standards ensure that your degree, diploma, or certificate will be accepted by employers or other institutions of higher learning as a valid credential.
+Accreditation is also required to receive many forms of financial aid.

 Regional or national accreditation is awarded to the school itself and focuses on the institution as a whole.
 Programmatic accreditation focuses only on programs in a certain field.
 LPN programs are accredited by the Accreditation Commission for Education in Nursing (ACEN).
 To determine if a school has regional accreditation, visit the Department of Education’s Database of Accredited Postsecondary Institutions and Programs.